-pause_rule_id (string) ID of pause rule to get.

-params Any additional parameters will be passed through as query params.
+- pause_rule_id (str) ID of pause rule to get. - params (dict, optional) Any additional parameters will be passed through as query params.

 See Get pause rule in the REST documentation for details.

 endpoint_manager_update_pause_rule (pause_rule_id, data)

 Update an existing pause rule by ID.
 Requires the activity manager effective role on the endpoint defined in the rule.
 Note that non update-able fields in data will be ignored.